hashxim/hconMD/Work_MD/Dunning-Kruger Effect.md

 ## Experiment 3
 Dunning and his colleagues asked respondents if they are familiar with variety of terms related to subjects - politics, biology, physics and geography.
 The terms also included made-up terms too.
 Approximately, 90 percent of respondents claimed that they had at least some knowledge of made-up terms.

+# Causes of the effect
+Dunning and Kruger suggest that this phenomenon stems from what they refer to as a "dual burden."
+People are not only incompetent; their incompetence robs them of the mental ability to realize just how inept they are.

+Incompetent people tend to:

+-   Overestimate their own skill levels
+-   Fail to recognize the genuine skill and expertise of other people
+-   Fail to recognize their own mistakes and lack of skill

 [Note#Footer|Footer]

 ---